linked-db/linked-ql/site/capabilities/live-queries.md

 );
 ```

-Database-level mutations — `INSERT`, `UPDATE`, or `DELETE` — on either side of a join can affect the **join relationship** itself.<br>
-A right-hand or left-hand side that once matched may suddenly match no more, or the reverse may be the case.
+Database-level mutations — `INSERT`, `UPDATE`, or `DELETE` — have a deeper semantic effect in the view.
+Given that rows are composed of data from multiple tables, each row in the view has to obey the join semantics as mutations happen on any of the underlying tables.
+A right-hand or left-hand side of a join that once matched may suddenly match no more, and the reverse may be the case.

 This means the result of an event like `INSERT` or `DELETE` may not always mean “add”, or “remove”, a row in the view.
-It might instead mean: *a row has transited from "no matching right-hand side" to "fully materialized"*, or the reverse.<br>
+It might instead mean: *a row has transited from "no matching right-hand side" to "a fully materialized join"*, or the reverse.<br>
-This is **Join Transition**.
+This is treated in LinkedQL as **Join Transition**.

-Join transitions would normally be observed as a "delete" + "add" effect — existing composition dissolves and a new one emerges.
+If interpreted naively, join transitions would be observed as a "delete" + "add" effect — that is, the existing composition dissolves and a new one emerges.
 But LinkedQL is designed to detect these phenomena and properly communicate them as **in-place updates**, preserving continuity and identity.

 Observers see an in-place update, not a *teardown + recreate* sequence:

-#### Example 1 — `INSERT` causes a join to materialize
+#### Scenario 1 — An `INSERT` causes a join to materialize

 ```sql
 INSERT INTO users (id, name) VALUES (42, 'Ada');